5 Best Day Trips From Valencia

 - Attend Fiesta de la Magdalena – varying dates but usually falls in March and lasts 9 days.
 It’s the main festivity in Castellón, commemorating the relocation of the city from the Hill of Mary Magdalene

-- Relax with a delicious cup of specialty coffee at Ofelia – a mind-blowing concept store selling home decor, furniture, and the best specialty coffee you’ve had in a long while
+- Relax with a delicious cup of specialty coffee at Ofelia – a mind-blowing concept store selling stylish home decor and furniture

-- Enjoy a walk on the beach – Castellón has 10km of fine sand beaches
+- Lounge on the beach – Castellón has 10 km of fine sand beaches with gorgeous mountain views

 - See Plaza de l’Hort dels Corders and its unusual fountain by local artist Juan García Ripollés